salesforce/storm-dynamic-spout/README.md

 #### Start Sideline Request
 Your implemented [Trigger]() will notify the [SpoutMonitor]() that a new Start Sidelining Request has occurred.
-The SpoutMonitor will record the *main* VirtualSidelineSpout's current offsets within the topic and record them with request via your configured [PersistenceManager]() implementation.
+The SpoutMonitor will record the *main* VirtualSidelineSpout's current offsets within the topic and record them with request via your configured [PersistenceAdapter]() implementation.
 The SpoutMonitor will then take the FilterChainStep associated with the request and attach it to the *main* VirtualSidelineSpout's FilterChain.
 At this point any new messages from Kafka that the *main* VirtualSidelineSpout consumes will pass through this modified FilterChain.
 ANY messages that match the criteria will be skipped, while messages that do not match the criteria will pass through and get processed.